adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 Public transport is just flawless.
 It is extremely affordable and it works extremely well.
 A word of caution: As in most of public transport systems in the EU there is no system to check that you really purchased a metro or bus ticket.
 Don't try to trick the system!
 Penalties for not purchasing the ticket go up to 1000 Czech Korunas.
 While 1000 CZK (around 50 USD) is not a huge amount of money, it is a lot for the usual price of a ticket (around 1 USD).
 So don't even try it!

-Prague's metro system is strangely interesting.
+Prague's metro system is interesting in a strange way.

 ### 3.- Really good beer